Healthcare in the United States: Causes of mortality in the US

+Since 2020, the Centers for Disease Control and Prevention (CDC) reports that the life expectancy for the US population was 77.0 years, a decrease of 1.8 years from 2019.
+Life expectancy fell again in 2021 to 76.4 years, which has been attributed to COVID-19 and rising death rates from suicide, drug overdoses and liver disease.
+As of 2023, U.S. life expectancy has increased slightly following the COVID-19 pandemic, but still trails behind peer and rival countries including Canada, China and Germany.
+Death certificate data from the CDC reveals that mortality rates among children and adolescents increased by 11% for the years 2019 and 2020 and a further 8% for 2020 and 2021, with injuries being a driving factor, along with homicide, suicide, drug overdoses and motor vehicle accidents impacting those aged 10 to 19.
+In 2024 a study reported obesity-related deaths have surged in the United States in recent years, particularly among men, according to new data published in The American Journal of Cardiology.
+The study noted that while the age-adjusted mortality rate has increased due to obesity, deaths related to cardiovascular disease, including ischemic heart disease and heart failure, have actually decreased.

 Providers

 Healthcare providers in the US encompass individual healthcare personnel, healthcare facilities, and medical products.

 Facilities

-In the US, ownership of the healthcare system is mainly in private hands, though federal, state, county, and city governments also own certain facilities.
+In the US, ownership of the healthcare system is now mainly in private hands, though federal, state, county, and city governments also own certain facilities.

 As of 2018, there were 5,534 registered hospitals in the US.
 There were 4,840 community hospitals, which are defined as nonfederal, short-term general, or specialty hospitals.
 The nonprofit hospitals share of total hospital capacity has remained relatively stable (about 70%) for decades.
 There are also privately owned for-profit hospitals as well as government hospitals in some locations, mainly owned by county and city governments.
 The Hill–Burton Act was passed in 1946, which provided federal funding for hospitals in exchange for treating poor patients.
 The largest hospital system in 2016 by revenue was HCA Healthcare; in 2019, Dignity Health and Catholic Health Initiatives merged into CommonSpirit Health to create the largest by revenue, spanning 21 states.

 Integrated delivery systems, where the provider and the insurer share the risk in an attempt to provide value-based healthcare, have grown in popularity.
 Regional areas have separate healthcare markets, and in some markets competition is limited as the demand from the local population cannot support multiple hospitals.

 About two-thirds of doctors practice in small offices with less than seven physicians, with over 80% owned by physicians; these sometimes join groups such as independent practice associations to increase bargaining power.

 There is no nationwide system of government-owned medical facilities open to the general public but there are local government-owned medical facilities open to the general public.
 The US Department of Defense operates field hospitals as well as permanent hospitals via the Military Health System to provide military-funded care to active military personnel.